eclab/edisyn/README.md

 patches.
 This is usually your synthesizer.
 The *Sending Device* is the MIDI device to which we will send patches and parameter changes.
 We'll also need a *Channel* for the Sending Device so we can send test notes.

+If you opt not to connect to a receiving or sending device (you cancel), the editor pane title bar will display "DISCONNECTED".

 Optionally you can route your controller keyboard through Edisyn to play the sounds directly if you wish.
 To do this, the *Controller* is the MIDI Device of your controller keyboard.
 You'll also specify an incoming *Controller Channel* channel of course.
 This can be set to "Any" for any channel (Omni).

 Additionally, if you're sick of using your mouse, you can map *CC MIDI Commands* from your Controller Keyboard to directly manipulate dials and other widgets in Edisyn.
 See "CC Mapping" below.

 ### Sending and Recieving Parameters